demisto/content/Packs/EWS/Classifiers/classifier-EWS_v2_CHANGELOG.md

 ## [Unreleased]
-- Changed the display name since this classifier is now used also for the EWS O365 integration
+- Changed the display name since this classifier is now used also for the EWS O365 integration.